Syed Abdul Khaliq Pirzada: Higher education

-Unlike many of his colleagues who have only received degrees from madrassas, Pirzada is a "refined product" of Al-Azhar University, studied and researched in World Comparative religions there, under reputed religious and divinity research scholars of Al-Azhar University.
-After four years, Syed Abdul Khaliq Pirzada completed and published his master's thesis on Dawat-El-Islam with thesis and was awarded M.A in Religious Studies from the Al-Azhar University Cairo Egypt.
-After five years of M.Phil. in 1992 he completed his Ph.D. and published his thesis on World Comparative Religions.
+Unlike many of his colleagues who have only received degrees from madrassas, Pirzada is a "refined product" of Al-Azhar University, studied and researched in world comparative religions there, under reputed religious and divinity research scholars.
+After four years, Syed Abdul Khaliq Pirzada completed and published his master's thesis on Dawat-El-Islam with thesis and was awarded an M.A. in religious studies.
+After five years of M.Phil. in 1992 he completed his Ph.D. and published his thesis on world comparative religions.

 Political career

-Dr. Syed Abdul Khaliq Pirzada is a politician from Karachi, Sindh, Pakistan.
+Syed Abdul Khaliq Pirzada has served as a politician from Karachi, Sindh, Pakistan.

 In 1998, Pirzada came back to Pakistan and joined MQM..
-He took the highest number of votes in the 2006 Senate Election.
-Syed Abdul Khaliq Pirzada was also nominated by his party as a candidate for the Chairman of Senate of Pakistan where he unsuccessfully contested against Muhammad Mian Soomro.
-He is Parliamentary leader of the political party MQM.
-Syed Abdul Khaliq Pirzada commonly known as Peer Saheb of Kabirwala (Multan Shareef) is a Pakistani politician, parliamentarian and a prominent member of Senate of Islamic Republic of Pakistan.
-Syed Abdul Khaliq Pirzada was elected as member of Senate on a ticket of MQM from (Sindh) in 2006.
+He took the highest number of votes in the 2006 Pakistani Senate election.
+He was also nominated by his party as a candidate for the Chairman of the Senate of Pakistan where he unsuccessfully contested against Muhammad Mian Soomro.
+He is a parliamentary leader of the political party MQM.